KaizaM/Car-Price-Comparison/README.md

-# New/Used 2019 Car Prices - (ETL) Extract, Transform, Load
+# (ETL) Extract, Transform, Load - New/Used 2019 Car Prices

-### Group Members - Richard Kim, Kai Murata
+#### Group Members - Richard Kim, Kai Murata

+## Objective:
-## Objective: Each member of our project collected two data sources of new and used car sales from the year 2019.
+Each member of our project collected two data sources of new and used car sales from the year 2019.
 We then follow the process of extracting, transforming, and loading our data frames into a database for further analysis.

 --------------------------------------------------------------------------------------------------------------
 ## Sources: